ZeroKnight/MHR-BetterWishlist/README.md

 ![missing_primary](https://user-images.githubusercontent.com/719733/206135445-d3722a33-769c-4175-a96e-6abb6b3c2688.png)

-This is the same situation that I'm sure may players (myself included) found themselves in during their early hours in Rise.
+This is the same situation that I'm sure many players (myself included) found themselves in during their early hours in Rise.
 It is quite easy for a new player to not know that there are indeed two separate wishlist notifications.

 So how is a player to know when they can *actually* craft an item with category materials?
-You wait until you get both notifications types at the same time, of course!
-That's right, the game actually sends *separate notifications* for when you acquire enough materials for their respective part of the recipe.
+You wait until you get both notification types at the same time, of course!
+That's right, the game actually sends *separate notifications* when you acquire enough materials for their respective part of the recipe.
 This is unintuitive as it is, and to make matters worse, the "materials gathered" message can appear several messages apart from the "material types gathered" message if you have a lot of things on your wishlist!

 ![message_distance_example](https://user-images.githubusercontent.com/719733/206135490-6efcd6cb-69a5-418e-8816-272fce1afb9d.png)